Last updated on August 19th, 2022 at 10:26 pm

-Think of the recipes below as your natural summer first-aid kit!
-(Please test any new ingredient on the inside of your wrist to ensure you don’t have a sensitivity or allergic reaction.)
+Please test any new ingredient inside your wrist to ensure you don’t have a sensitivity or allergic reaction.

 Bites and stings cause localized skin irritation, generally due to the insect venom that remains under the skin.
 If you or someone close to you has general swelling and/or difficulty breathing, call 911 immediately.
 This can be a life-threatening reaction and should not be taken lightly.